hexbatch/shell-game/README.md

 * If you want to remove a shell, just delete it from the *running_shells*

-### Pressing the Add button will add a shell under its parent
+### Pressing the Place button will add a shell under its parent

-You only need to start with an empty top shell that is running, and then can add in shells as you want.
- There can be unlimited siblings that are the same shell, but each of these can be set with different values

-The select box will list all the non topmost shells, the new shell instance will set its element's variables according to its *element_init* setting (new or find)
+Must select a shell first, its color will change

+Dialog to insert will list choices.
+If no choices then there are no shells that have the parent of what you selected

+### Pressing the Pop button will remove the shell

+Must select a shell first

+Popped shell elements might update same elements in shells above, depending on their setting

 ### Tags can be added and removed